wickhill/dragon-beats/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+<span style="font-weight: bold">Find Your Focus with Dragon Beats:</span>

+Dragon Beats harmonizes your study and coding sessions with curated playlists that sharpen focus without distraction.
+It's where music transforms from mere background noise to a productivity-boosting soundscape.

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+(Later, have code examples and demos in this space.
+And perhaps a few links to addtl resources.)

 _For more examples, please refer to the [Documentation](https://developer.spotify.com/documentation/web-api)_